NovaInstitute/IndependentImpactWebsite/content/_index.md

     title="User registration and identity"
     badge="Completed"
     badgeColor="#25eb85ff"
-    description="Basic functionality for registering users and linking their Decentralised Identifiers (DIDs) to their accounts." features="Standards body, Project developer, Validator, Verifier"
+    description="Basic functionality for registering users and linking their Decentralised Identifiers (DIDs) to their accounts is live on the [project developer portal](https://app.independentimpact.org)." features="Standards body, Project developer, Validator, Verifier"
     imagePosition="right"
 >}}